banditburai/babayaga/README.md

 - 🤖 [Tools Reference](docs/tools-reference.md) - Complete guide to all MCP tools
 - 🧪 [E2E Test Examples](docs/example-e2e-test.md) - Real-world usage scenarios
 - 🏗️ [Architecture Overview](docs/architecture-diagram.md) - System design and data flow

+## Known Issues

+- **`.mcp.json` Auto-loading**: Project-scoped MCP configuration via `.mcp.json` may not be automatically detected by Claude Code.
+Use the individual setup method or restart Claude Code if servers don't appear.
+- **Chrome Port Conflicts**: If port 9222 is already in use, modify the `--remote-debugging-port` in `scripts/chrome.js`

 ## Contributing